firebase/quickstart-ios/performance/README.md

 provides detailed information about the performance of your apps automatically, but works at its best with Timers set by you.

+To view the SwiftUI quickstart, view the [SwiftUIPerformanceQuickstart](SwiftUIPerformanceQuickstart/PerformanceExample) directory.

 Introduction
 ------------